kapil733/masai-food/README.md

 4) data visualization: Matplotlib and seaborn libraries are used for visualization purposes.

+## Content 📋

+The Zomato dataset provides a unique opportunity to gain valuable insights into Bengaluru's vibrant restaurant scene.
+With over 12,000 restaurants serving diverse cuisines worldwide, Bengaluru is a dynamic culinary hub.
+This analysis aims to shed light on the factors influencing restaurant establishment and success, as well as the preferences of the city's residents.
+Bengaluru, known as the IT capital of India, witnesses a continuous influx of new restaurants to meet the growing demand for convenient dining options.
+Many people here rely on restaurant food due to time constraints.
+Despite the increasing demand, newcomers often struggle to compete with established eateries, often offering similar menus.
+Given the overwhelming demand for restaurants, it becomes crucial to examine the demographic characteristics of different localities.

+## To address these questions, we will leverage the Zomato dataset to analyze the following factors:
+(1) Location of the restaurant
+(2) Approximate price of food
+(3) Theme-based restaurant categorization
+(4) Localities with the highest concentration of specific cuisines (5) Meeting the culinary needs of residents
+(6) We were able to scrape the Zomato website successfully and extract around 3,000 records.

-## key findings
+## key finding Sections 📚

-Area-wise distribution
+ (1) Area-wise distribution
-cheapest and the most expensive restaurant with respect to cuisine maximum number of restaurants where the delivery review number is greater than 1000.
+ (2) cheapest and the most expensive restaurant with respect to cuisine (3) maximum number of restaurants where the delivery review number is greater than 1000.
-Location with maximum number of the less-rated restaurant.
+(4)  Location with maximum number of the less-rated restaurant.
-Area wise cheap and expensive restaurant and their average price.
+(5)  Area wise cheap and expensive restaurant and their average price.
-Number of restaurants for each type of cuisine. interesting insight from the data
+(6)  Number of restaurants for each type of cuisine.
+(7)  interesting insight from the data